xyjigsaw/acemap-citation-network/README.md

 Use Pandas or other data processing tools to load the CSV files.
 Here is an example of how to load and concatenate all CSV files into a single DataFrame:

+### 3. Access AceMap Website
-3. **Access AceMap Website**: For more detailed information about each paper, visit the [AceMap](https://acemap.info/) website by concatenating the following example strings:
+For more detailed information about each paper, visit the [AceMap](https://acemap.info/) website by concatenating the following example strings:

 ```python
 url = 'https://acemap.info/papers/' + 'ZEJBRkNDRTg3RDk'
 ```